-Like directories, path names require little extra code, because they just call dirlookup recursively, using namei and related functions.
-Namei (4989) evaluates path as a hierarchical path name and returns the corresponding inode.
+Path name lookup involves a succession of calls to dirlookup, one for each path component.
+Namei (5189) evaluates path and returns the corresponding inode.
 The function nameiparent is a variant: it stops before the last element, returning the inode of the parent directory and copying the final element into name.
 Both call the generalized function namex to do the real work.